apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing Stock Is Rising.
-Workers Voted to End Strike.**
+**Stock market today: Dow, S&P 500, Nasdaq set for a comeback as Election Day kicks off**

-You can read more about it [here](https://www.barrons.com/articles/boeing-stock-strike-yes-vote-1881f177).
+You can read more about it [here](https://finance.yahoo.com/news/live/stock-market-today-dow-sp-500-nasdaq-set-for-comeback-as-election-day-kicks-off-143211362.html).

 ## Requirements
 - Python 3.8